12 Best Things to do in Skipton, Yorkshire

 The Woolly Sheep Inn

-Located only 10 minutes from the historical Skipton Castle and a range of independent shops, The Woolly Sheep Inn is an excellent choice for anyone that wants to stay central and loves trying the local food.
+Located only 10 minutes from the historical Skipton Castle and a range of independent shops, The Woolly Sheep Inn is an excellent choice for anyone who wants to stay central and loves trying the local food.

 The hotel offers 12 lovely rooms with all the amenities you need.
-Each room is equipped with comfortable bedding and pillows, an ensuite bathroom with complimentary toiletries, flat-screen TV, and coffee and tea facilities.
+Each room is equipped with comfortable bedding and pillows, an ensuite bathroom with complimentary toiletries, a flat-screen TV, and coffee and tea facilities.

 The food at The Wolly Sheep Inn is exceptional!
-They have a menu with mouth-watering dishes made with local produce.
-Here youāll enjoy anything from traditional fish and chips to steak pie and delicious sticky toffee pudding.
+They offer a menu featuring mouth-watering dishes crafted with local produce.
+Here, youโll enjoy anything from traditional fish and chips to steak pie and delicious sticky toffee pudding.ย

 Frequently asked questions about things to do in Skipton, Yorkshire